mfthomps/Labtainers/azure/README.txt

     2. Change the entries in ~/.azureProfile.json so that only your student subscription shows “isDefault”= true, the rest being set to ‘false’.

+In the following command examples, use "ps1" instead of "sh" when using PowerShell.

 Once logged into Azure, run the create_vm.sh (or create_vm.ps1 for windows) script, passing in a user ID.
 The ID can be any name, e.g.,
     ./create_vm.sh myname